pavinjosdev/eos-system-recovery/README.md

 # Comprehensive Linux system recovery - from broken OS or hardware failure to a fully functional system.

 This guide is written for [EndeavourOS](https://endeavouros.com/) but can be easily adapted for any Arch based system, and less easily for any other Linux based system.
-The concepts are the same irrespecitve of distribution.
+The concepts are the same irrespective of distribution.

 Written from the perspective of a beginner to [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) filesystems, this was originally intended as a personal reference but hopefully someone may find this updated version useful.
 Feel free to open an issue or PR for corrections.